Sudlersville, Maryland

 Sudlersville is a town in the far northeastern corner of Queen Anne's County, Maryland, United States.
 The ZIP code is 21668 and the area code is 410.
 The population was 497 at the 2010 census.
-It is perhaps best known as the hometown of Baseball Hall Of Fame slugger Jimmie Foxx.
+It is perhaps best known as the hometown of Baseball Hall of Famer Jimmie Foxx.
 Other famous residents include astronomer and mathematician Simon Newcomb.

 History

-Dudley's Chapel and St. Andrew's Episcopal Chapel are listed on the National Register of Historic Places.
+St. Andrew's Episcopal Chapel is listed on the National Register of Historic Places as is Dudley's Chapel just outside of town.

 Geography

 Sudlersville is located at 39°11′11″N 75°51′29″W (39.186348, -75.858138).

 According to the United States Census Bureau, the town has a total area of 0.94 sqmi, all land.

 Transportation

 Roads are the primary means of travel to and from Sudlersville, and the town is served by three state highways.
 Maryland Route 313 is the primary north-south highway, while Maryland Route 300 is the main east-west highway.
 Maryland Route 837 serves as a short connector through the center of town, linking MD 300 and MD 313 and providing a truck bypass around the tight intersection in the center of town.